symfony/symfony-docs/create_framework/02-http-foundation.rst

 let's take a look at why you would like to use a framework instead of keeping your plain-old PHP applications as is.
-Why using a framework is actually a good idea, even for the simplest snippet of code and why creating your framework on top of the Symfony2 components is better than creating a framework from scratch.
+Why using a framework is actually a good idea, even for the simplest snippet of code and why creating your framework on top of the Symfony components is better than creating a framework from scratch.

 .. note::